Your Initial Message to Students

 However, BB Ultra is not appropriate for all situations.
 You may find it less effective if:

 - You want to hold synchronous meetings for very large groups, such as 50 or more people.
-BB Ultra has a hard maximum of 250 users, but we have found that, when groups grow to about 50 people or more, you and your students may spend an inordinate amount of time troubleshooting connection, audio, and video issues.
-In addition, only 25 users can dial in to a meeting with a telephone at once, although others can join using computer microphones.
+BB Ultra has a soft limit of 250 users, and can be configured to accommodate even larger groups.
+However, we have found that, when groups grow to about 50 people or more, you generally need more than one person facilitating the meeting; for example, you may need someone to record and track questions as they come in, and another to troubleshoot technical issues so that you and your students do not spend an inordinate amount of time troubleshooting connection, audio, and video issues.
+In addition, keep in mind that, by default, only 25 users can dial in to a meeting with a telephone at once, although others can join using computer microphones.

 - Not all of your students have access to a reliable internet connection or a decent microphone.

 - You want to bring together multiple people from different time zones.
 However, note that BB Ultra does include a recording option that allows you to record sessions and share them with users who cannot attend in person.

 If you still feel BB Ultra is a good choice for your course given these limitations, we have provided information on how you can set up a dedicated BB Ultra room and a practice room in your course.